tuosuniversity/Vellum/Output/EN/5_The Model of Collapse/60_Steering_Decision_Through_Quantum_Collapse.md

 ## Article 1: The Quantum Leap in Your Mind: How "Cognitive Superposition" Shapes Your Reality

-**SEO-Optimized Title:** Unlocking Your Mind's Quantum Potential: Understanding Cognitive Superposition & Collapse for Better Decisions
+ Unlocking Your Mind's Quantum Potential: Understanding Cognitive Superposition & Collapse for Better Decisions

 Have you ever felt caught between multiple possibilities, where different choices, thoughts, or feelings all seemed equally real in your mind?
 Perhaps you’re weighing career paths, considering a major life change, or simply trying to decide what to have for dinner.
 Before you make a firm choice, your mind exists in a fascinating state, one that the Quantum Mindfulness framework likens to a core concept from quantum physics: **Cognitive Superposition**.